 We are individuals.
 We have different natures and different physical characteristics.
 A food or a treatment which is suitable for one person may be unsuitable for another.
 For example, a person who is very busy, physically and mentally, is likely to benefit from eating more carbohydrates and less proteins.
 A person who is lazy or lethargic or depressive is likely to benefit from eating more proteins and less carbohydrates.
 Here the question is about moving from a less balanced state to a more balanced state.
 A person who is depressed should try to be more active and not just by taking physical exercise.

-Next is the key issue.
+This is the key issue.
+What do you really need?
 Is the lifestyle or the food or any treatment that you have adopted helping you?
-What do you really need?
 Experiences from yoga and meditation should lead you to a better understanding of your own nature and your own needs.
 We hope they will.

 Everyone is different inside and we have a unique histories.
 So, we will make progress at different speeds.
 Living in this modern world is difficult.
 Yes, this world is not easy!
 So, we should be patient but not lazy or lethargic.

 You need not go to any extreme.
 Nothing is forced.
 Normally you will sit on a chair, which is able to provide some back support.
 Not sitting on a mat, not sitting on a meditation stool and not trying to balance on the front of your seat, etc.